rebelinux/Diagrammer.Core/Docs/dev-guide/examples/advancedexample1.md

 ---
 comments: true
 ---
-** This example demonstrates how to use the Add-DiaHTMLSubGraph cmdlet to simulate Graphviz SubGraphs. (part of Diagrammer.Core) **
+This example demonstrates how to use the Add-DiaHTMLSubGraph cmdlet to simulate Graphviz SubGraphs (part of Diagrammer.Core).

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.
+The diagram below visually compares a traditional Graphviz SubGraph with a Diagrammer.Core HTML-like SubGraph, highlighting the enhanced layout and connectivity options available in Diagrammer.Core.

 ```powershell title="PowerShell: Example1.ps1 - param block"
 [CmdletBinding()]